 Determining Freight Class By Freight Density Calculator

 Freight density plays a significant factor in choosing the correct freight class.
 Calculating your freight density can save you time and money and prevent your shipment from being audited and delaying delivery.
 For an accurate estimate of your shipment’s freight class, start by entering your shipment’s dimensions and weight into the freight density calculator.
 Please get in touch with us if you have questions about finding your freight class using our freight density class calculator.

 Freight density is calculated by finding the loads’ cubic feet and then dividing the weight of the load by its cubic foot.
 Here is the standard equation to calculate the freight density of your shipment: (Length x Width x Height) Divided (1728) = Cubic Feet.
 The next step after you have calculated your shipment’s cubic feet is to do the following equation: (Cubic Feet) Divided by ( Shipment Weight) = Pounds per cubic foot(PPCF).

 The following table describes how NMFC classes relate.
 IMPORTANT: This does not consider any class adjustments based on handling, liability, and stowability, which can affect the class and, therefore, the cost.

-- Measure the shipment’s height, width, and depth.
-In taking these measurements, you must measure to the farthest points, including pallets or another packaging.
-(On shipments with multiple pieces, repeat this step for each piece).
+1) Measure the shipment’s height, width, and depth.
+In taking these measurements, you must measure to the farthest points, including pallets or other packaging.
+(On shipments with multiple pieces, repeat this step for each part).